Hello-Ship-Code/chat-app/README.md

 ## Usage

 1. **Sign Up / Login 🔑:**
-   Users can register or log in securely using the chosen authentication method.
+   Users can register or log in securely via the Authentication Service.

 2. **Start a Chat 💬:**
-   Begin real-time conversations with individuals or groups.
+   Begin real-time conversations powered by the Messaging Service.

 3. **Share Your Location 📍:**
-   Use the location-sharing feature to broadcast your current location and see where your friends are on the integrated map.
+   Use the Location Service to broadcast your current location and view friends on the integrated map.

 4. **Experience OrbitChat 🚀:**
-   Enjoy smooth animations, interactive read receipts, and typing indicators, all designed for an engaging, modern messaging experience.
+   Enjoy an interactive experience with smooth animations, read receipts, and typing indicators—all designed for modern communication.

 ## Roadmap

 - **Enhanced Security 🔐:** Implement end-to-end encryption for all messages.
-- **Advanced Group Features 👥:** Add admin controls, file sharing, and other group functionalities.
+- **Advanced Group Features 👥:** Add admin controls, file sharing, and additional group functionalities.
 - **AI-Powered Enhancements 🤖:** Explore features like smart chat summarization and automated replies.
-- **Improved Offline Functionality 📶:** Enhance caching and message synchronization for offline scenarios.
+- **Improved Offline Functionality 📶:** Enhance caching and message synchronization during offline scenarios.

 ## Contributing